ajmengistu/aim-and-fire/README.md

 # aim-and-fire 2D game

-### (Thank you for stopping by!
+### (Thank you for stopping by !
 This game is currently underdevelopment.
 Come back soon!)
 A simple single player game implemented using a Free and Open Source python programming language library, <b>pygame</b>.

 # Use